robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 become a connoisseur of New York's most famous attraction: restaurants.
 I began keeping track of everywhere I ate.

-When I talked about my restaurant tracking -- particularly to out-of-towners -- I'd always get the same questions: Where should I eat when I visit New York?
+When I talked about my restaurant tracking--particularly to out-of-towners--I'd always get the same questions: Where should I eat when I visit New York?
 What's your favorite sushi spot?
 Can you recommend dumplings in the Lower East Side?

 I found myself fumbling to answer these questions.
 I like to be precise.
 If you ask me to tell you the best restaurant I've been to, I want my response to be